 A. Archaeological sites (ruins) and historic properties are protected by law.
 These valuable resources contain important information about our past that is not found in history books.
 The public is usually allowed to explore such a site, but please leave it exactly as you find it.

 A. The primary source of information is the Office of Personnel Management (OPM).

-A. Golden Eagle, Golden Age, and Golden Access passport cards have been replaced by the America the Beautiful Interagency Pass.
+A. Golden Eagle, Golden Age, and Golden Access passport cards have been replaced by the America The Beautiful - The National Parks and Federal Recreational Lands Pass.
 For more information regarding costs and options go to http://store.usgs.gov/pass/index.html or visit our Information Access Center, One North Central Ave., Phoenix, AZ (602) 417-9200.
 Existing passes will remain valid until expired, lost or stolen.

 A. Down-and-dead saguaro ribs may be collected for personal use only.
 A rule of thumb is: the amount that can be carried manually to the vehicle in one load is the annual allotment.
 Jojoba beans are seasonal and can be harvested in designated areas with a pre-approved permit, based on the weight of the beans.
 Live vegetation collection is not normally allowed.
 Call your local BLM office for specific information on collecting plants or other items.
 Collectors should be aware of state laws regulating the collection and transportation of plant material.
 For more information about desert plants visit the Arizona Department of Agriculture or the Desert Botanical Garden.

 A. For information on adopting a tortoise, contact your local Arizona Game and Fish Department office.
 Removing a wild desert tortoise is illegal.
 Report such an action via Operation Game Thief (1-800-352-0700 or 1-800-VANDALS).